Tanyabatra541/Image_Processing_App/res/README.md

 # Assignment4_MVC

-1. model.model.ImageContent:
+1. ImageContent:
-   The `model.model.ImageContent` class is a simple data class used to store the name and content of images.
+   The `ImageContent` class is a simple data class used to store the name and content of images.
 2. model.model.AbstractImage:
    Manipulation operations for images are based on `model.model.AbstractImage` class, which serves as an abstract foundation.
 For image operations, a set of abstract methods is defined which are